markusmoenig/Eldiron-Web/content/scripting_data/_index.md

 # Send a debug message to the Log.
 debug(arg1, arg2, ...)

+# Return a list of entity ids within the radius of the character or item.
+# This has many use cases, like a door checking if it can close as no players overlap.
+entities_in_radius(radius)

 # Return the name of the sector the character or item is in.
 get_sector_name()